 PHX Minerals Inc. Announces Acquisition in the Haynesville

-OKLAHOMA CITY, April 19, 2022 /PRNewswire/ -- PHX Minerals Inc. (NYSE: PHX) ("PHX" or the "Company") today announced a mineral and royalty acquisition targeting the Haynesville play in East Texas and Louisiana.
-PHX has agreed to acquire approximately 506 net royalty acres for aggregate consideration of $5,100,000 in cash from a private seller subject to customary closing adjustments (the "Acquisition").
-The transaction will be funded with a combination of cash on hand and borrowings under our existing credit facility.
-The Board of Directors of PHX unanimously approved the Acquisition, which is subject to certain closing conditions and is expected to close by May 27, 2022.
+OKLAHOMA CITY, April 25, 2022 /PRNewswire/ -- PHX Minerals Inc. (NYSE: PHX) ("PHX" or the "Company") today announced a mineral and royalty acquisition targeting the Haynesville play in Louisiana.
+PHX has agreed to acquire approximately 477 net royalty acres located in three contiguous sections operated by Chesapeake for aggregate consideration of $4,300,000 in cash from a private seller subject to customary closing adjustments (the "Acquisition").
+The Acquisition is in addition to the Company's $5,100,000 acquisition in the Haynesville announced on April 19, 2022 and will also be funded with a combination of cash on hand and borrowings under our existing credit facility.
+The Company continues to expand its presence in the Haynesville while preserving the strength of our balance sheet.
+The transaction is subject to certain closing conditions and is expected to close by May 13, 2022.

-Chad Stephens, President, and CEO, commented, "Since January 2020, when I was appointed CEO, we have been pursuing the acquisition of minerals in the Haynesville underneath active reputable operators.

-This acquisition is another excellent opportunity to build on our growing inventory of Haynesville minerals assets with existing production and line of sight development over the next several years.

 Acquisition Highlights

-- Approximately 506 net royalty acres in Louisiana primarily located in Caddo Parish, focused on the Haynesville and Bossier plays;
+- Approximately 477 net royalty acres in Louisiana primarily located in Caddo Parish, focused on the Haynesville play;

-- Includes 28 PDP gross wells, 35 gross wells in progress and an estimated 79 gross undrilled locations;
+- Includes 3 PDP gross wells, 2 gross drilled uncompleted wells (DUCs) and an additional estimated 10 gross undrilled locations;

+- Acquisition averages 1.8% NRI across three sections, providing impactful future cashflows;

-- Five drilling rigs currently running on the Acquisition assets with an additional six drilling rigs within 2.5 miles of the Acquisition assets1;
+- No drilling rigs currently running on the Acquisition assets with an additional two drilling rigs within 2.5 miles of the Acquisition assets1;

 1 As of 4/01/2022